SamiKalliomaki/eppabasic/static/manual/en/commands/ceil.md

 Function Ceil(number As Number) As Number
 ```

-Rounds the number `number` upwards to nearest whole number.
+Rounds the number `number` upwards to the nearest whole number.

 Example
 ---------